4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 Next, make it timely by praising the behavior or quality ASAP.
 Timely praise is more believable because it just happened–you didn’t waste time deliberating about whether or not they deserved the praise.

-As soon as someone finishes a presentation: “Great job Emily, the way you explained that data clarified a lot.”
+As soon as someone finishes a presentation: “Great job, Emily, the way you explained that data clarified a lot.”
 Emily is going to believe and receive this much more than “Great job” some hours, days, or weeks down the line.
-Moreover, she’s going to be inspired and motivated to continue doing great work.
+Moreover, she’s going to be inspired and intrinsically motivated to continue doing great work.

 Some natural eye contact helps, too. 👀